From our team here at NGV, we’re sending our best wishes to our community during this challenging time.

 Timothy Moore – Director, Sibling Architecture

 The NGV Architecture Commission Design Competition process is developed and delivered by CityLab.

 The 2019 NGV Architecture Commission is supported by RMIT University and The Hugh D.T.
-Williamson Foundation, managed by Equity Trustees.
+Williamson Foundation.